 Since its discovery in 1938, the understanding of nuclear fission has played a central role in the development of nuclear technology, which has had an enormous impact on the world today.
-The Bay Area Nuclear Data group seeks to improve our understanding of the fission process through improved measurements and modeling.
-Our group is measuring independent fission yields for short-lived products at the Fast Loading & Unloading Facility for Fission Yields (FLUFFY) which could have a significant impact understanding the reactor anti-neutrino anomaly.
+The Bay Area Nuclear Data program seeks to improve our understanding of the fission process through improved measurements and modeling.
+Our program is measuring independent fission yields for short-lived products at the Fast Loading & Unloading Facility for Fission Yields (FLUFFY) which could have a significant impact understanding the reactor anti-neutrino anomaly.
 We have also developed a model-independent method of determining fission yield covariances and have developed the FIER code to predict gamma-ray spectra from fission.

 The following projects have been conducted in this research area since 2014: